bernhardAxonIvy/doc/README.md

     * Plugin *lextudio.restructuredtext* for syntax highlighting and code completion.
     * Plugin *rewrap* to wrap lines to 80 characters with ALT+Q

+* **Other Tools**
+    * Use Grammarly plugins for online spell checking
+    * To work on Graphviz dot images, use https://sketchviz.com

 ## Links